wteo/timer/README.md

 Watch the circumference of the circle disappers as the timer counts down to 0.

-I completed this project to practise my Javascript skills.
+This project is based on the Udemy Course I am currently enrolled, "The Modern Javascript Bootcamp Course", section 20, (https://www.udemy.com/course/javascript-beginners-complete-tutorial/) which I completed to practise my Javascript skill.

 # Coding Languages Used
 - HTML